pantheon-systems/documentation/source/content/guides/terminus/06-plugins.md

 ---
-title: Terminus Manual
+title: Terminus Guides
 subtitle: Extend with Plugins
 description: Use plugins to extend what you can do with Terminus.
-terminuspage: true
-type: terminuspage
-layout: terminuspage
 categories: [develop]
 tags: [cli, local, plugins, terminus, reference]
-nexturl: terminus/plugins/directory/
-previousurl: terminus/scripting/
+layout: guide
+showtoc: true
-permalink: docs/terminus/:basename
+permalink: docs/guides/terminus/plugins
-image: terminus-thumbLarge
-searchboost: 100
+anchorid: plugins
 ---

 Extend the functionality of Terminus and add commands by installing third-party plugins.

 <Alert title="Note" type="info">

 If you are a plugin author, ensure your your plugin is updated for Terminus 2.0.
-See [Terminus 2.0](/terminus-2-0) to compare the differences.
-Plugins that are advertised to work on Terminus 2.0 may also be used on [Terminus 3.0](/terminus/terminus-3-0).
+See [Terminus 2.0](/guides/terminus/terminus-2-0) to compare the differences.
+Plugins that are advertised to work on Terminus 2.0 may also be used on [Terminus 3.0](/guides/terminus/terminus-3-0).

 </Alert>